 - Referral for initial screen: Most children are referred by a primary care or subspecialty physician affiliated with the hospital or a community care provider.

-- Referrals to community-based organizations: After the screening, the family and child are referred to an appropriate community-based organization that can help.
-For example, the social worker may refer the family to a Big Brothers, Big Sisters program to support the child and/or to a program-based child psychologist to strengthen parenting skills.
+- Referrals to community-based organizations: After the screening, the family and child may be referred to an appropriate community-based organization that can help.
+For example, the social worker may refer the family to a Big Brothers, Big Sisters program to support the child or to a program-based child psychologist to strengthen parenting skills.
 The social worker may call the school to address bullying problems.
 The dietitian educates parents about key evidence-based nutrition and physical activity contributors to obesity.
-They review grocery store ads together to identify affordable healthy foods and/or refer the parent to the closest food bank.
+Together, they review grocery store ads to identify affordable healthy foods and/or refer the parent to the closest food bank.
 The physical therapist works with the patient to develop goals, which include reducing sedentary, screen time, and increasing physical activity.

-- Enrollment in the program: In addition to the referrals, the team screens the parents and child to see if they are motivated to develop healthier lifestyles.
-If they are interested and have demonstrated healthy behavior change, they are invited to join the program.
-If they are not ready to commit, the family will continue to meet with their primary care provider or subspecialty physician until they are ready to participate in the program.
+- Enrollment in the program: In addition to the referrals, the team screens the parents and child to see if they are motivated to participate in the weekly group program to develop healthier lifestyles.
+If they are interested they are invited to join the program.
+If they are not ready to commit, the family will continue to meet with the clinic team for individual visits.

-- Promoting Health in Teens and Kids program components: The program consists of 24 weekly classes followed by 18 monthly maintenance classes.
-Currently, the program is conducting a randomized controlled trial of the 24-week program vs. a condensed 12-week version.
-There are two groups—one for 9- to 12-year-olds and their parents and another for 13- to 18-year-olds and their parents.
+- PHIT Kids program components: The program consists of 18 weekly classes followed by 20 monthly maintenance classes.
+Information provided in June 2014 indicates that the program team recently completed a randomized controlled trial of the original 24-week program versus a condensed 12-week version.
+Analyses show that the longer format led to greater improvements in body composition while the program completion rate was higher when families were offered the condensed version.
+In an effort to obtain meaningful clinical results for the largest number of participants, program staff implemented an 18-week program beginning in January of 2013.
+In the 18-week program, the group is divided into 3 groups for the education portion of the sessions (9- to 12-year-olds, 13- to 18-year-olds, and parents).
 In addition, program staff meet on a weekly basis to discuss specific families and cases.
-Program staff have started the Zoom to Health program to better meet the needs of overweight or obese younger patients, a clinic for obese children with special health care needs, and a clinic for obese children with multiple comorbidities.
-Key elements of the program curriculum are described below:
+Program staff have started the Zoom to Health program to better meet the needs of overweight or obese younger patients, a clinic for obese children with special health care needs, and a clinic for children with obesity and multiple comorbidities.
+Key elements of the PHIT Kids program curriculum are described below:

-- Weekly meetings: The weekly meetings are held during evening hours to accommodate working parents and last for 90 minutes.
-They are held in easily accessible locations in the community (including the hospital and a local YMCA).
+- Weekly meetings: The weekly meetings are held during evening hours to accommodate working parents and last for 2 hours.
+They are held in an easily accessible community location (Center for Children's Healthy Lifestyles and Nutrition) with exercise and cooking facilities.
 Up to 20 families attend each session.

-- Daily log to document diet and activity: During the 24-week period, everyone is encouraged to keep a daily log to document his or her diet, physical activity, and television/computer "screen" time.
+- Daily log to document diet and activity: During the 18-week period, everyone is encouraged to keep a daily log to document his or her diet, physical activity, and television/computer "screen" time.

-- Class curriculum: On arrival, children and parents are weighed and measured, and then participate in 30 minutes of physical activity led by health educators, followed by 45 minutes of separate classes with health educators.
-With the children, the educators address nutrition and physical activity behaviors, plus behavior-related topics, including bullying, goal setting, self-esteem, and dealing with setbacks in an age-appropriate manner.
-The parent group works on similar topics, including problem-solving such issues as unsafe neighborhoods, poor access to healthy food, and how to deal with other family members who do not support diet and nutrition change.
+- Class curriculum: Information provided in June 2014 indicates that on arrival, children and parents are weighed and measured; they then participate in 45 minutes of classes with health educators.
+With the children, the educators address nutrition and physical activity behaviors, plus behavior-related topics including bullying, goal setting, self-esteem, and dealing with setbacks in an age-appropriate manner.
+The parent group works on similar topics, including problem-solving issues such as unsafe neighborhoods, poor access to health foods, and ways to deal with other family members who do not support diet and nutrition change.
+The classes include at least 30 minutes of group physical activities.

 - Weekly staff brainstorming sessions: The program staff hold weekly team meetings among the program coordinator, health educators, psychologist, medical providers, social workers, physical therapist, and dietitian.
 They discuss the families participating in the program, sharing perspectives, identifying barriers faced by families, and brainstorming solutions.